Congratulations to the Class of 2019!

+We extend our congratulations to the Class of 2019 students who have received their results.
 We are extremely proud that our students continue Wesley's tradition of academic success and achieve excellence in all areas of learning.
-This reflects our commitment to developing the whole student, by providing a true education through the timeless principles of learning – learning to know, to do, to live with and to be.
+This reflects our commitment to developing the whole student, by providing a true education through the principles of learning — to know, to do, to live with and to be.

-In 2018, 55% of our Year 12 students studied the Victorian Certificate of Education (VCE), and 45% studied the International Baccalaureate Diploma Program (IB DP).
+In 2019, 348 students completed their Year 12 studies.
+59% of our Year 12 students studied the Victorian Certificate of Education (VCE), and 41% studied the International Baccalaureate Diploma Program (IB DP).

 Here are some highlights of their outstanding achievements:

 - The IB DP median ATAR was 93.38

 - The Wesley combined median ATAR for VCE and IB DP was 88.05

 - Three Wesley students achieved the highest possible ATAR of 99.95

 - 41% of Wesley students attained an ATAR of 90.00 and above, placing them in the top 10% of the equivalent Year 12 cohort in Australia

 - Two thirds of Wesley students (66%) achieved an ATAR of 80.00 and above, placing them in the top 20% of the equivalent Year 12 cohort in Australia